epancake/Project1/README.md

 # Project1
-Website about Emily Pancake learning to learn and going to meetups, for galvalnize 1st major assignment
+Website about Emily Pancake learning to learn and going to meetups, for Galvalnize Web Development Course, 1st major assignment.